Skip to main content

 pseudonym John SURREBUTTER

-He was born in Trumpington, Cambridgeshire, to the poet Christopher Anstey (q.v.) and Ann (Calvert) Anstey.
-He graduated from Cambridge in 1781 and then became a barrister of Lincoln’s Inn and a commissioner for auditing public accounts.
+He was baptised at Trumpington, Cambridgeshire, on 7 Nov.
+1757, the son of the poet Christopher Anstey (q.v.) and Ann (Calvert) Anstey.
+After graduating from King's College, Cambridge (matric.
+1777, BA 1781, MA 1784, Fellow until 1792) he became a barrister of Lincoln’s Inn and a commissioner for auditing public accounts.
+He married Helen Senior at Walcot, Somerset, on 2 July 1792; the couple had at least five childrren.
 The Pleader's Guide, which first appeared in London in 1796, became a favourite with members of the legal profession: Richard Porson, the famous classicist noted for his memory, is said to have known it by heart.
 Anstey's edition of his father’s Poetical Works appeared in 1808.
+He died on 25 Nov.
+1819 at his London home.
 (ODNB 29 Aug.
-2017)
+2017; findmypast.com 10 July 2025) HJ

 Books written (9):